 You see, peonies have shallow roots.
 The root crown will only penetrate a few inches into the soil.

 This can be a problem for the plant because it’s not able to reach deep to take nutrients from the soil.
 Once the vital nutrients close to the surface are gone, your plant will start to suffer.

 If you suspect that a lack of nutrients is to blame for your lack of blossoms, consider doing some soil tests.
 A soil test can give you an accurate reading about the overall vitality of the soil.

 Provide a single application once in the spring.
 That fertilization should serve you well for a couple of years.
 There’s no need for repeat applications.
 Before you consider providing more fertilizer, do a soil test to ensure that you’re not going overboard with the nutrients.

 Transplant shock is a very real issue that affects all kinds of plants.
 Plants can have trouble adapting to the new location.
 This causes stunted growth, increased susceptibility to disease, and a range of other issues.

 The peony is a bit more sensitive than others.
 These plants do not like the transplantation process.
 If you transplant a mature plant, your risks of shock are even greater.

 Peony plants have a unique root structure.
 It looks similar to a bunch of carrots.
 As the plant matures over several years, this root bunch will get larger and larger.
 The bigger it is, the riskier transplantation becomes.

-If you transplanted your peony within the last year or two, the shock could be preventing it from blooming.
+If you transplanted your peony within the last year or two, the shock could be a reason for peony not flowering.